 Although you may want to enjoy a stress-free vacation, sometimes your long-awaited holiday will leave you feeling more tired than before the trip.
 But why does this happen?
 When you go on a vacation, you should be taking time for yourself to recharge fully.
 By doing anything else other than relaxing, the time that you set aside for yourself becomes counterproductive.
+Especially if you are travelling with a baby or toddler!
 It’s why I rarely go on a holiday that’s not an all-inclusive, food coma, sun-snooze-fest.
 Those city breaks that may look appealling and culturally interesting, can mean you spend your whole trip darting around the city trying to see and experience everything of merit.
 They can be particularly hard if you are travelling with anxiety.
 However, if you love all those cultural things, practice the new slow-tourism trend and travel slowly – it’s about not rushing about, taking time somewhere to explore and enjoy it deeply, and pacing yourself.
 It’s also about filling your time with only things that are meaningful or feed your soul.

 While you may not have control over everything that can disrupt your vacation, there are several specific measures you can take to ensure that you are more than likely to enjoy your next vacation.
 I wanted to share a couple of the main ones for me.

 Be Realistic About Your Expectations